 Have hope that we can struggle through dark times and find ourselves.

 Recreate yourself by letting go of the old self and establish who you are.

 Initiate action by thinking your way to freedom.

 Value change as a reflection of our personal growth.

 Enjoy the journey and have as much fun as possible.

-Pilates for Living will get us stronger, fitter and healthier as we age.
+Pilates for Living will get us stronger, fitter, and healthier as we age.
 As with any exercise book, it starts off with a brief history of the founder Joseph Pilate and why he created this form of exercise.
-Chapter 2 shares aging with pilatges.
-Chapter 3 covers pilate principles, chapter 4 covers what equipment you’ll need to get you started, chapter 5 shares information on postural alignment and chapter 6 talks about proper breathing.
+Chapter 2 shares aging with pilates.
+Chapter 3 covers pilate principles, chapter 4 covers what equipment you’ll need to get you started, chapter 5 shares information on postural alignment, and chapter 6 talks about proper breathing.